dsajdak/ccr-examples/containers/2_ApplicationSpecific/OpenFOAM/EXAMPLES.md

 This will start with a ParaView splash screen - press the [Close] button.
-In the lower left hand window pane scroll down to "Mesh Parts" and select the dark buttin next to the left of the words "Mesh Parts" then prss [Apply] you will then see the mesh as a sold block of one color You can then follow the instructions in the [OpenFOAM examples doc](https://doc.cfd.direct/openfoam/user-guide-v13/backwardstep#x5-70002.1.3) for this mesh
+In the lower left hand window pane scroll down to "Mesh Parts" and select the dark button next to the left of the words "Mesh Parts" then press [Apply] you will then see the mesh as a solid block of one color You can then follow the instructions in the [OpenFOAM examples doc](https://doc.cfd.direct/openfoam/user-guide-v13/backwardstep#x5-70002.1.3) for this mesh